srdja/Collections-C/README.md

 ```c
 list_remove(mylist, &my_list_element);
 ```
-or from a specific splace
+or from a specific place
 ```c
 list_remove_at(mylist, elmenet_index);
 ```